BREASTFEEDING FOR BEGINNERS – DON’T SABOTAGE YOURSELF

 - It’s needed if you are still uncomfortably full after a feeding.

 - Apply for up to 20 minutes, never longer.

 - Bags of frozen peas make great ice packs.

 Cabbage can help decrease swelling.
 I know, weird, right?
 Whatever works though.

 This isn’t everything you need to know about breastfeeding.
 That’s why I have a whole blog about it!

-But this information will get you off to a good start!
+But these breastfeeding tips for beginners should help you get off to a good start!